robertangeles/prompts/write_essay.md

 - Do not use journalistic language.

-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
+- Do not include common setup language in any sentence, including: in conclusion, in closing, so the next time, remember, etc.

 - Do not output warnings or notes—just the output requested.